coldbox-modules/SocketBox/README.md

 It adds the following methods you can override in your custom `WebSocket.cfc`.

-* `configure()` - You can configure the STOMP broker via a struct retured from this method (see below)
+* `configure()` - You can configure the STOMP broker via a struct returned from this method (see below)
 * `authenticate( required string login, required string passcode, string host, required channel )` - Allows custom authentication logic to accept or deny a STOMP connect request.
 Note a STOMP connect message is different from a low level WebSocket connection.
-* `authorize( required string login, required string exchange, required string destination, required string access, required channel )` - Allows custom authorization logic to allow or deny a client from being able to subscribe to a destination or pubish to a destination.
+* `authorize( required string login, required string exchange, required string destination, required string access, required channel )` - Allows custom authorization logic to allow or deny a client from being able to subscribe to a destination or publish to a destination.
 * `onSTOMPConnect( required message, required channel )` - Called when a STOMP client connects.
 Typically you don't need to override this
 * `onSTOMPDisconnect( required message, required channel )` - Called when a STOMP client disconnects.
 Typically you don't need to override this